by Texas Homesteader

 Partially Cooking The Bell Peppers

-Then I place them in my favorite casserole dish, a vintage Corning Ware dish that belonged to my grandmother.
+Then I place the partially-cooked peppers in my favorite casserole dish, a vintage Corning Ware dish that belonged to my grandmother.

-After I get the peppers into the dishes I fill each half with the meat/rice filling.
-Then I place them in the oven and bake them at 350 degrees for 30 minutes.
+After I get the peppers into the baking dishes I fill each half with the meat/rice filling.
+Then I place them in the oven and bake them at 350 degrees for about 30 minutes.

 When they’re cooked I sprinkle a little shredded mozzarella cheese on top and allow the cheese to melt and they’re ready to go.
 I’ll pair them with a couple of veggie sides and dinner is served.